 If you have big luggage, then you may want to store it somewhere first so you don’t have to carry it around with you in Alishan.
 According to the Chiayi HSR Station map, there’s a locker storage facility on the first floor.
-If you’re going via the Chiayi TRA Station, lalalocker lists three places where you can store your luggage within a 6-minute walk from the station. lalalocker is like the Taiwanese AirBnB for luggage storage.
+If you’re going via the Chiayi TRA Station, lalalocker lists a few places where you can store your luggage within walking distance of the station. lalalocker is like the Taiwanese AirBnB for luggage storage.

 After exploring Alishan, you can either stay the night in Chiayi or take the train to Tainan, the next stop on this itinerary.
 Tainan is less than 20 minutes from Chiayi by HSR train or about an hour by TRA train, so I suggest going straight to Tainan.
 You’ve already seen the best of Chiayi County anyway at Alishan Forest.
 Scroll down to the next section for hotel recommendations in Tainan.
 If you decide to take the HSR train from Chiayi to Tainan, then you can save on the ticket cost by purchasing it through Kkday.

 Tainan is the oldest city in Taiwan.
 Unlike Taipei and Taichung, Tainan feels like an ancient city, harkening back to its 200-year history as Taiwan’s former capital.
 At its historical heart is Anping District, the oldest urban area in the country and home to some of the city’s most popular attractions like Anping Tree House, Anping Old Street, and Fort Zeelandia.